mhanlon/beginner_xcode/adding-an-image.md

 ![](/assets/Sushi10.png)

 Drag the Image View over to our View Controller.
-If you hold the image view over the View Controller it will resize itself to fill the entire controller.
+If you hold the Image View over the View Controller it will resize itself to fill the entire controller.

 ![](/assets/ImageViewDrag.png)

+Drop the Image View on the controller.
+The Utilities pane will change to reflect the properties on the Image View.
+Select the Image dropdown menu item and select the name of the image you dragged in in step